THE UNUSUAL ST. NICHOLAS CHAPEL

 The outside of the chapel is a big rock adorned with mosaics of stone, pebbles and marble.
 The chapel itself is situated inside the big rock that you could enter, except there is a locked gate.
 We peeked inside to see icons and candles.
 In its own humble way, the chapel is a magnificent iconostasis.
 Technically, Iconostasi is a “wall” of icons in Eastern Orthodox churches.
 The term is also used to describe all those tiny roadside memorials to accident victims.

 The story of the chapel’s construction is a legend among the locals.
 Nikos Xenos was a fisherman and a painter and also a very religious man who dreamed to build a church right on the rocks.
-Little by little he did build that church hauling all his equipment and tools by boat since in those days, around 1947, there as not even a road.
+Little by little he did build that church hauling all his equipment and tools by boat since in those days, around 1947, there was not even a road.
 One is impressed with the originality of his creation, the striking color scheme, the architecture, the patience he must have employed to make the mosaics and marble wall sculptures.

 It seems that it took Nikos Xenos many years to construct the chapel because multiple generations of Vouliagmeni residents remember this unusual fisherman/painter who worked incessantly on his beloved project.
 Although the chapel was never accepted and approved by a religious authority, he still named it Saint Nikolaos, the protector of sailors, fishermen, pilgrims and travelers.